Google China: 2010–2016: Giving up search service

 The ban was lifted the next day.

 On 30 June 2010, Google ended the automatic redirect of Google China to Google Hong Kong, and instead placed a link to Google Hong Kong to avoid their Internet Content Provider (ICP) license being revoked.

 The fact that Google had ended some of its services in China, and the reasons for it, were censored in China.
+Spoof sites, such as the Google knockoff Gooje emerged, with creators looking to provide an alternative to Google in China, or as a political message pushing Google to stay in mainland China.

 In 2013 Google stopped displaying warning messages that had shown up for mainland Chinese users who were attempting to search for politically sensitive phrases.

 Google's Internet mail service, Gmail, and Chrome, Google-based search inquiries, along with most Google services except those provided by google.cn, such as Google Maps and translate (which has already been closed by Google in 2019 and 2022), has been blocked in mainland China since 27 May 2014.
 The ban was briefly lifted on the evening of 10 July 2014, but was blocked again in the early morning hours of the next day.
 Google has maintained that it would continue with the research and development offices in China along with the sales offices for other Google products such as Android smartphone software.